Looking after your scalp and hair in the sunshine

 Get help with hair loss from Online Doctor

 If you’re a man experiencing hair loss, and you’d like to try treatment, visit our online clinic.
-We can prescribe a tablet treatment called Propecia, its generic equivalent Finasteride, a prescription treatment bundle and a non-prescription bundle.
+We can prescribe a tablet treatment called Propecia, its generic equivalent Finasteride, a prescription treatment bundle and a non-prescription bundle which contains minoxidil solution, biotin tablets and hair loss shampoo.